MIDL-Conference/midl-website-2022/pages/index.md

 The information about the conference venue can be found on [conference venue page](/venue.html).

-Virtual access to the conference is available through here:
+Virtual access to the conference is available through the online conference system:

 {{ button("Access to virtual conference", "https://www.istage.ch/midl22/") }}